 - The purpose of 'cover' is to control litter, flies, rodents, birds, odour, reduce the risk of fire and improve the visual appearance of the landfill. - It is important to thoroughly compact the waste prior to the placement of the cover.
-A uniform, even surface will allow the placement of a controlled thickness of soil whereas an uncompacted or uneven surface results in a high percentage of soil being used. - The waste is to be covered with 150mm of soil when rain is forecast overnight or high winds are forecast. - Any soil cover material previously placed over the underlying layer of waste should be bladed off to expose the waste such that any newly placed waste is in direct contact with the old waste.
-The cover may be removed by a compactor or similar equipment.
+A uniform, even surface will allow the placement of a controlled thickness of soil whereas an uncompacted or uneven surface results in a high percentage of soil being used. - The waste is to be covered daily with 150mm of soil and more frequently when or high winds are forecast AND immediately during periods when Catastrophic Fire Weather has been forecast. - Any soil cover material previously placed over the underlying layer of waste should be bladed off to expose the waste such that any newly placed waste is in direct contact with the old waste.
+The cover may be removed by a suitable item of landfilling equipment.